 Businesses offered collection/drop-off sites where people could easily donate books.
 Collections outgrew the Laman’s bedrooms, garage and basement.
 The Laman twins delivered the books to the schools, organizations, and kids in need.

 In 2011, less than 18 months since beginning Adopt A Book, the Laman twins also launched “The Little Free Library” in their hometown of Loveland, Ohio.
 It is in connection with the organization around the country which provides a “Little Free Library” in a public place where people can leave a book, or pick up a book to read.
 Alex and Hannah met with city leaders, received approval, installed and still maintain the “Little Free Library” along the Scenic Little Miami River Trail in Loveland.
 It is another way to donate books and the gift of reading to others.

-Through September of 2018 – in just over 7 years – the Laman twins have distributed nearly 140,000 books to over 100 locations.
+In over 10 years – the Laman twins have distributed nearly 246,000 books to hundreds of locations.
 Those locations include schools and organizations where they provide reading opportunities for school children throughout Northern Kentucky, Indiana, Cincinnati and several surrounding counties.
 Their helping hand has stretched all the away to Zimbabwe and Puerto Rico where books they have collected are donated to help bring the gift of reading to children there.